SAMcGee/CITC/stage-3-check.md

 ### You figured out what the code done and stopped it from running!

-The code you blocked from running went through every student in the school and tried to log in to their account using a list of passwords which the attacker provided.
+The code you blocked from running went through every student in the school and tried to log in to their account using a list of passwords that the attacker provided.
 This sort of attack is called a dictionary attack and can be very damaging because many people reuse passwords, and use rubbish passwords.

 > 123456
 > qwerty